Fujifilm X100F Review: Overview

 Five years ago when the original X100 was released, there was nothing like it on the market.
 In 2017, I am not sure the situation has changed much.
-The Leica Q1 is £3550, which is almost three times the release price of the X100F.
+The Leica Q1 is 2.5 times the price, which is almost three times the release price of the X100F.
 With the X-Trans III sensor doing so very well at high ISO and with the 23mm f2 Fujinon lens being so impressive, the Fuji X100F makes a strong case for itself.
 Doubtless the Q has some advantages, but these come at considerable extra cost.
 The Rx1R II is a similar price to the Leica Q and provides enormous 42MP files with a much less pleasing camera interface and handling.
 Once again, the X100F comes out of this comparison looking rather good value.

-£1249 is a lot of money; however, if you’re a fan of the 35mm (on full-frame / 23mm on APS-C) focal length, the X100F may make more sense in real terms (pick one up and try it) than it does on paper.
+This camera isn’t cheap; however, if you’re a fan of the 35mm (on full-frame / 23mm on APS-C) focal length, the X100F may make more sense in real terms (pick one up and try it) than it does on paper.
 If you like to shoot prime lenses on multiple bodies, perhaps ask this question: why own an X-Pro2 (or any other camera) with 23mm f2 and another identical body with another focal length on it, when the 23mm f2 option can be taken care of more cheaply and with less weight in the form of an X100F?
 The Fujifilm X100F does this angle of view so very well, while providing advantages of its own.

 As I said earlier, I will delve into much more detail on the 24MP X-Trans III sensor in a separate piece, but at this stage I am happy to say that I would feel completely at ease shooting with this sensor myself, for a wide range of applications (using Adobe Lightroom).
 My initial impressions (in the context of the X100F) is that the level of detail present in the files matches what I am used to seeing from 24MP Full Frame cameras with very good prime lenses attached.
 There are very few zooms that can come close to this lens and a great many primes fall short.
 With the sensor absolutely holding up its end of the bargain, this is a camera that will put many cameras and lens combos four times its weight to shame.
 As many of you will know, I am more interested in B&W results than colour, but suffice to say the X-Trans III and this 23mm lens are pushing out very impressive files indeed.
 I am reminded of shooting with my (film) Leica MP and favoured 35mm Summarit-M f2.5: ‘creamy smooth sharp’.
 The Fujifilm X100F has a very organic feel for a modern digital set up.
 I would say that there are some differences between this sensor and an equivalent 24MP sensor using a Bayer filter, but this comparison sees pros and cons for both types.
 As I say, I will say more about this another time.